abhidtu/CowinVaccineAvailabilitySpeaker/README.md

 * And lets say we want to check vaccine availability in pin-code = 110018, then the URl will be: (http://localhost:7021/rest/corona/vaccination/registerPin?pinCode=110018&&age=18)

+Here is a demo video for the same:

 Here is a list of all possible districts categorised state wise which can be used to build the URL:

 State | District